KNOWN AND COMMON FAKE COACH SERIAL NUMBERS

 22096-08 and ALL OTHER serial numbers with only 2 digits at the end, to the right of the dash, are fake, no exceptions.
 Real Coaches will ALWAYS have at least 3 numbers at the end after the dash.

-Serial numbers beginning with the letters " i " or with "N" thru "Z" are not valid Coach numbers and are almost certainly fake but there ARE a few very rare exceptions.
-Ask an expert
+Serial numbers beginning with the letters " i " or with "N" thru "Z" are not valid Coach numbers and are usually fake but there ARE a few very rare exceptions since some non-US plants mistakenly used "i" or "n" until corrected.
+Ask an expert if a bag starts with either of those two letters

 Recent Coaches with a thick paper tag (usually gray or silver) that says "Made In Italy" or "Made In USA" are fakes.